Septic System Education

 Septic Education Workshops

-As part of the septic education program, the CVRD offers workshops for homeowners with septic systems.
-The next workshops will be promoted on this page when scheduled.
+The CVRD offers workshops for homeowners with septic systems, which will be promoted on this page when scheduled.
 A prior CVRD workshop recording is also available for viewing below.
 The CVRD care and maintenance resources referenced in the workshop can be downloaded here: Factsheets and Maintenance Record.

 Septic Systems